Global well posedness for a two-fluid model: Introduction

 with the initial data

 Defining the bulk velocity $u=\frac{v_-+v_+}{2}$ and the electrical current $j=\frac{v_+-v_-}{2}$ we can rewrite the system \eqref{NSM1}, as in \cite{AIM}, in the following equivalent form

 System \eqref{NSM2} has appeared in \cite{AIM} including its dependence upon the speed of light that shows up in Maxwell's equations.
 The non-relativistic asymptotic of that system (i.e. as the speed of light tends to infinity), was recently analyzed and a convergence towards the standard Magneto Hydrodynamic equations was shown.
-We refer to \cite{AIM} for full details. \\ \end{rem} {Let $\mathbb{P}$ denotes} Leray projection onto divergence free vector fields.
+We refer to \cite{AIM} for full details. \end{rem} {}{ \begin{rem} Another reason to keep all the physical parameters is the study of singular limits in forthcoming work. \end{rem} } {Let $\mathbb{P}$ denotes} Leray projection onto divergence free vector fields.
 More precisely, if $u$ is a smooth vector field on $\mathbb{R}^d$, then $u$ can be uniquely written as the sum of divergence free vector $v$ and a gradient:

 Then, Leray projection of $u$ is $\mathbb{P}u=v$.
 Denote by $\Delta_q$ the frequency localization operator, defined as follows:\\ Assume $\mathcal{C}$ is the ring of center $0$ with small radius 1/2 and great radius 2, $B$ is the ball centered at 0 with radius 1.
 There exist two nonnegative radial function $\chi \in \mathcal{D}(B)$ and $\phi \in \mathcal{D}(\mathcal{C})$, such that